Winchester City Museum

 History, tourist information, and nearby accommodation

-This small museum is located in the centre of Winchester, between the High Street and the Cathedral.
+This small museum is located in the centre of Winchester, between High Street and the Cathedral.
 It traces the rich archaeology and history of the city and region through a series of displays dating back to the pre-historic period.

 In addition to showcasing historic artefacts, the museum vividly recreates the emergence of Winchester as a local business and shopping centre through a recreation of Victorian and Edwardian shops.

 There are plenty of hands-on things to keep children (and adults) interested.
-You can make a brass rubbing, create a Saxon pot design, try on period fashoins, and try your hand at a children's quiz.
+You can make a brass rubbing, create a Saxon pot design, try on period fashions, and try your hand at a children's quiz.
 There are special children's guides and under-5's are catered for.

 If you've paid close attention to the time periods we mentioned, you'll note there are large gaps in what City Museum covers!
-This is because the museum holds the city's displays on Prehistory, Saxon, Medieval, and Victorian Winchester, while the Westgate Museum holds displays cobvering the Tudor and Stuart period.
+This is because the museum holds the city's displays on Prehistory, Saxon, Medieval, and Victorian Winchester, while the Westgate Museum holds displays covering the Tudor and Stuart period.

 The museum has taken 'a picture paints a thousand words' to heart.
 Large parts of the museum are devoted to dioramas and models.
 The central part of the 1st floor is dominated by a four-part model of the layout of Winchester showing changes in the course of the river and the size and style of the city in Saxon and Medieval times.
-The surrounding walls have glass cases of well-chosen artifacts, and activities for children.
+The surrounding walls have glass cases of well-chosen artefacts, and activities for children.